As part of our partnership with Tate Liverpool you can to be part of the Tate Exchange Programme.

 How to get involved

-If you have a project idea and want to take part in Tate Exchange Liverpool then please get in touch with Kate Spicer, Partnership Manager.
-Please note, all applications need to go to Kate Spicer as direct applications will not be considered by Tate.
+If you have a project idea and want to take part in Tate Exchange Liverpool then please read the Tate Exchange Liverpool Introduction, Guidelines and FAQs.
+Please note, all applications need to go to Hannah Schumann (Research Partnerships Marketing Manager) as direct applications will not be considered by Tate.
+Please complete a Tate Exchange University of Liverpool Proposal Submission Form.

-If you would like your event to take place between September – December 2018 then the deadline for proposals is 6th April 2018.
-Please note that this programme is highly competitive and is open to all Tate Liverpool Associates.
+If you would like your event to take place in December 2018 then the deadline for proposals is 5 November 2018.
+To hold an exchange event April – August 2019, please submit proposals by 17 December 2018.

-Don’t forget that as a partner of Tate Liverpool all staff and students get free access to the Tate’s special exhibitions and a 10% discount in Tate Liverpool’s café and shop.
+Don’t forget that as a partner of Tate Liverpool all staff and students get free access to the Tate’s special exhibitions and a 10% discount in Tate Liverpool’s shop and 20% discount in Tate Liverpool's café.
+Download the The Tate Exchange Liverpool Corporate Supporters Pass for full details of savings and discounts.